remykarem/remykarem.github.io/books-src/security-book/src/basic-auth.md

 # Basic auth

-In Basic auth, the username and password are concatenated together (with a colon in between), then base64-encoded.
+In Basic auth, the username and password are concatenated together (with a colon `;`), then base64-encoded.

 It is then included in the HTTP request under the `Authorization` header.